 Examples of how to deal with ‘small’ stresses include taking up a hobby you enjoy, exercise, meditation, spending time with friends and reading.
 It is important that this becomes a regular part of your routine to help the body relax and release tension.
-For stress that is more severe, such as divorce, workplace bullying, job loss or the death of a loved one, it is advisable to seek the help of a counsellor, support group or therapist.
+For stress that is more severe, such as divorce, workplace bullying, job loss or the death of a loved one, it is advisable to seek the help of a counsellor, support group or therapist - your doctor should be able to recommend appropriate organisations or refer you, as necessary.

 Whatever is causing the hair loss, trying to cope with it can add to the stress already being experienced.
 A specialist will be able to give you an accurate diagnosis, answer any questions you have and discuss treatment options.
 This kind of support can be invaluable, as we often hear from clients who feel like a weight has been lifted once they take that first, proactive step of having even just an initial consultation and find out that help and support is available.